CumulusNetworks/cumulus-cl-license-puppet/README.md

 This module uses the Cumulus Linux `cl-license` command to manage the license.

-When installing a new license, switchd must be restarted using ``service switchd restart``
+When installing a new license, `switchd` must be restarted using ``service switchd restart``.

 **NOTE**:
-Restarting the `switchd` daemon is disruptive
+Restarting the `switchd` daemon is disruptive.

 ## Usage